Coronavirus vaccine trial resumes in U.K. after week-long pause

 AstraZeneca released a statement that it was working with global health authorities to “be guided as to when other clinical trials can resume,” including the 30,000-person trial in the United States that began in late August.

 The temporary hold on the trial because of a single illness was seen by many experts as evidence that systems in place to protect patient safety are functioning properly.
-National Institutes of Health director Francis S. Collins testified before Congress that the illness that stopped the trial was transverse myelitis, an inflammation of the spinal cord, but the diagnosis was not confirmed by the drug company or by Oxford researchers.
+National Institutes of Health Director Francis S. Collins testified before Congress that the illness that stopped the trial was transverse myelitis, an inflammation of the spinal cord, but the diagnosis was not confirmed by the drug company or by Oxford researchers.

 Transverse myelitis is a rare, treatable condition.
 It can occur in patients with multiple sclerosis but can also be “idiopathic,” the medical term for a condition that has no clear cause.
 Years of investigation to try to understand if it could be triggered by vaccinations have never shown a clear link.